kumahq/kuma/UPGRADE.md

 Action value have switched to PascalCase.
 ALLOW is Allow, DENY is Deny and ALLOW_WITH_SHADOW_DENY is AllowWithShadowDeny.

-### http api
+### HTTP api

-We've removed the endpoint `POST /tokens` which has been moved by `POST /tokens/dataplane` (same request and response) some time ago.
+We've removed the deprecated endpoint `POST /tokens`, use the `POST /tokens/dataplane` endpoint instead (same request and response).
-Make sure you are using a recent `kumactl` or that you use the right path if using the api directly to upgrade with no issues.
+Make sure you are using a recent `kumactl` or that you use the right path if using the API directly to upgrade with no issues.

 ### Kubernetes